badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

-# Welcome to Feature Engineering and Extraction
+# Welcome to Feature Engineering and Feature Extraction

 Feature engineering is a crucial step in turning raw data into consistent, coherent and relevant set of features for a high-performing model building.
 It is a a preliminary step before model training phase and it must be accurate to enable shaping and selecting the right data to create meaningful features for better insight detection and model robustness.